XPerianer/xperianer/README.md

 ### Hi there 👋

-I'm Dominik, a computer science student currently based in Potsdam.
+I'm Dominik, a computer science student based in New York City.

 My interests are the intersection of **Human Computer Interaction** and **Personalized Medicine**, often using methods of **Causality** and **Bayesian Modeling**.